arthchan2003/arthchan2003.github.io/docs/about.md

 ### Independent AI Advisory

 I now work independently as an AI advisor, focusing on Conversational AI — including ASR, large language models (LLMs), and text-to-speech (TTS).

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/arthchan2003/) for further inquiries.
+For consultation calls, you may schedule a zoom meeting with me on [calendly](https://calendly.com/arthchan2003/30min/).

 ### Others